-Domain-Driven Design and Its Implementation in the 1C Platform
+The Domain-Driven Design and Its Implementation within the 1C:Enterprise Platform

-In the 1C ecosystem, this problem has been solved by giving the developer a full-stack platform with a ready-made domain model.
-The model reflects the company's internal business processes, such as financial management, HR management, warehouse management, etc.
+In the 1C ecosystem, this problem has been solved by giving developers a full-stack platform with a ready-made domain model.
+The model describes internal business processes, covering management of finance, personnel, warehouses, and similar.

 |1C:Enterprise platform components in terms of ubiquitous language:|